jaimicore/matrix-clustering_stand-alone/README.md

 This is a stand-alone version of *RSAT matrix-clustering*.
 This version is faster and simplified compared to the original one but the graphical output is still under development.

-*RSAT matrix-clustering* is a software for Transcription Factor binding motifs clustering and alignment.
+*RSAT matrix-clustering* is a software to cluster and align Transcription Factor binding motifs.
 Here is a brief description of the method:

   - **Motif comparison**: The motifs are compared to each other using two comparison metrics (pearson correlation coeficient (*cor*) and a alignment-width correction (normalized pearson correlation (*Ncor*)).
   - **Hierarchical clustering**: The motifs are hierarchically clustered based in the values of a comparison metric (default = *Ncor*) .